All details subject to change.

 - 1-2pm: Lunch

-- 2-2:45pm: International Copyright (tentative title)
+- 2-2:45pm: International Copyright and the Problem of Orphan Works

 - Shirin Sinnar, Stanford Law School Professor of Law and John A. Wilson Faculty Scholar